plotfi/plotfi/README.md

 * **Georgia Institute of Technology:** BS+MS. Mostly focused on things like systems, networking, computer architecture, and compilers.

 * **Intel:** Briefly worked as a compiler engineer on a team of folks that were building a language for programming Intel GPUs.
-I wrote a GPU printf using variadic templates at one point.